 However, if there is little or no equity in your home, you may be able to stay there if the mortgage is affordable, comparable to local rental costs and appropriate to your needs.

-The official receiver or trustee still has 2 years and 3 months from the time of your bankruptcy to realise the asset if the value of the property increases.
+The official receiver or trustee has three years from the time of your bankruptcy to realise the asset if the value of the property increases.

 Myth: If you miss payments on your credit debt you will be blacklisted

 Fact: There is no such thing as a ‘blacklist’ – experts call it an “urban legend”.

 If you default on your payments this’ll be recorded on your credit file (PDF) which lenders use to judge how financially reliable you are.

 Have you heard any strange debt myths?
 Let us know in the comments so we can set the record straight!